Books, activities, and online resources for teaching kids about the human body.

 - Uncover the Human Body is a very unusual book that includes a 3D model.
 Parts of the model are connected to each page, and kids discover the skeletal system, digestive system, urinary system, circulatory system, respiratory system, muscular system, and nervous system as they turn the pages.
 The 3D aspect of this book makes it engaging to preschoolers through older kids.

-- Most human body books are illustrated, but the DK First Human Body Encyclopedia mixes illustrations with incredible photographs.
+- The DK First Human Body Encyclopedia mixes illustrations with incredible photographs.
 This human body book feels like a science text, and some kids might find some of the pictures “creepy”.

 - The human body sticker book.
 My kids love sticker books, and placing stickers where they go on a page as you learn can be a great way to reinforce memory.